browserengineering/book/book/html.md

         attributes[attrpair.lower()] = ""
 ```

-And finally, when there is a value, it might also be quoted, in which
+Finally, the value can be quoted, in which case the quotes have to be
-case the quotes have to be stripped out:
+stripped out:

 ``` {.python indent=12}
 if "=" in attrpair: